-Comple ete all of the following courses (17 credits):

 MUS 857 Seminar in Choral Literature 6

 MUS 858C Seminar in Choral Conducting 6

-MUS 891 Special Topics 1
+Special Topics 1

 MUS 897 Concert Conducting 4

-MUS MUS MUS MUS 857 MUS 858C MUS 891 Complete all of the following courses (17 credits): MUS 857 Seminar in Choral Literature

-For MUS 891 Special Topics, students must enroll in the section on Score Study and Interpretation through String Bowing.
-Students must conduct a full program in a public choral concert, or conduct a series of pieces in two or more public choral concerts.

-- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above (10 to 12 credits). - c.
-Complete 3 to 5 credits of electives. - I. Demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
+- For MUS 891 Special Topics, students must enroll in the section on Score Study and Interpretation through String Bowing. - Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above (10 to 12 credits). - c.
+Complete 3 to 5 credits of electives. - d.
+Demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
 Lack of proficiency in any language must be addressed by enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty. - e.
 Demonstrate proficiency in vocal pedagogy by taking MUS 340 Methods and Literature for Voice.
 These credits will not count toward those required for the degree.
-This requirement will be waived if the student's transcript shows successful completion of a similar course at another institution. - f.
-Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve chorus. - 3.
-Orchestral Conducting a.
-Complete both of the following courses (10 credits): MUS 858B Seminar in Orchestral Conducting MUS 897 Concert Conducting The student must conduct a full program in a public orchestral concert, or conduct a series of pieces in two or more public or- chestral concerts.
+This requirement will be

+- waived if the student's transcript shows successful completion of a similar course at another institution. - Participate in music activities during two semesters of enrollment in the program.
+The activities must be approved by the student's academic advisor and must involve chorus. - g.
+Perform a full program in a public choral concert or conduct a series of pieces in two or more public choral concerts under the guidance of the student's primary conducting instructor.
+A recording of the performance(s) must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - Complete the final oral certifying examination administered by a committee consisting of the student's primary conducting instructor, another member from the choral conducting area, and a faculty member from either the music theory or musicology area. - 3.
+Orchestral Conducting